 It has been fought and won for us by Jesus Christ on the cross.
-As we'll teach a whole bunch of kids this next week in VBS: the victory is ours through baptism into His death and resurrection.
+It's his victory that he gives to us through baptism into His death and resurrection.
 So that now the free gift of God is eternal life in Christ Jesus our Lord.
 And that, my friends, is the rest of God's story for you.
 Amen.